 We’ve added a pipeline creation wizard that will create all the component configurations so you can spend less time with YAML and more time getting work done.
 The pipeline creation wizard ends with committing the configuration to git and allowing the built-in Argo CD instance to deploy them to the relevant runtimes.

 The Delivery Pipeline model also allows you to create a single reusable pipeline that operates based on the context of its triggers.
 Pipelines can easily work as templates to be reused by thousands of different applications.
-DevOps teams can build once and use everywhere.
+DevOps teams can build once and use it everywhere.

 Current Argo users will especially appreciate how much simpler it is to create DevOps pipelines because sensors and workflow creation are merged into a single flow.
-The visibility in Codefresh also makes debugging issues with events and workflows much easier as they are associated and logs collected into the main view of each execution.
+The visibility in Codefresh also makes debugging issues with events and workflows much easier as they are associated and logs are collected into the main view of each execution.

 Join the nearly 20,000 students who have transformed their DevOps skills with Codefresh’s industry-leading GitOps Certification.
 With two courses – Fundamentals and At Scale, you’ll learn the theory of GitOps and also apply all of these practices in your own application using the Argo project family.

 See Additional Guides on Key DevOps Topics